 On your visit to Windsor Castle you’ll be invited to view the magnificent State Apartments, furnished with some of the finest works from the Royal Collection.
 During the winter months, the Semi State rooms added by George IV are open to the public, displaying an even greater display of the works by Holbein, Rubens, Van Dyck and Lawrence, as well as sculptures, armour and fine tapestries.
 The State Rooms aren’t the only appeal to the castle - Queen Mary’s dolls’ house is a delightful exhibition full of tiny treasures.

-Windsor Castle will be closed on the following dates:
+Windsor Castle will be closed on the following dates in 2020:

 Queen Mary's Dolls' House